owencompher/xl/README.md

 abstractions.
 If you want to use different "control characters", you can specify them in a string as the first argument to the program.
 For example, `./xlc " (.)"` uses `()` in place of `{}` and `.` in place of `\`.
-The first character in the string (a space in the example) is reserved for a future implementation of comments/include statements, and (for now) will be discarded.
+The first character in the string (a space in the example) is reserved for future use and (for now) will be discarded.
 You might have to escape some characters, like `\` or `"`.

 The repo includes an example xl program [example.bfx](example.bfx), which was used to test each release.
 Run `cat example.bfx | ./xlc` and the output should